-The InCHIP NIH Grant Writing Boot Camp provides UConn faculty who are interested in writing either a NIH research (R-series) or career development (K-series) award with: 1) an introduction to the NIH grant writing process; and 2) structure, accountability, and support through a peer writing group.
+The InCHIP NIH Grant Writing Boot Camp provides UConn faculty who are interested in writing either a NIH research (R-series) or career development (K-series) award with an introduction to the NIH grant writing process (via lectures), while also providing structure, accountability, and support (via mentored review sessions).

-- 7-8 Didactic Sessions (one hour each) where participants will learn the basics of NIH grant writing from InCHIP Research and Development staff and experienced PIs.
+- Online Lectures: Between sessions, participants will engage with 7 online didactic sessions (about one hour each) that provide the basics of how to approach NIH grant writing from InCHIP Research and Development staff and experienced PIs.

 - Optional Pre-Submission External Review: ~6 weeks before the NIH deadline, participants will work with Boot Camp leaders to identify appropriate external reviewers, whom InCHIP will then contact to solicit a NIH-style written review (note: InCHIP provides external reviewers with a small honorarium).

 Every other Monday from 12:00 – 1:00 pm EST via Zoom starting on January 30th.

 We invite UConn faculty and UConn Health faculty doing health-related research who are either new to NIH grants (including those with experience with other funding such as NSF) or have submitted unfunded applications to NIH previously and wish to brush up on best practices to participate.
 It is important that participants be ready to write their proposals during the duration of the bootcamp.
 The goal is to have a complete draft upon completion of the semester.

 Participants should be ready to write their grant proposal during the Spring Semester.
 Participants are required to attend all 1 hour Review Sessions (held every other Monday from 12:00 – 1:00 pm).
 In addition to the review sessions, participants should view and engage with the recorded online materials and lectures.
 During the off weeks, participants will be expected to write and submit drafts of each section so that they can be reviewed by Dr. Kalichman prior to the review sessions.